 For more information, see separate article about Course in FAQ

-Course items are parts of the Course; Plural for Material, Test, and Survey as a group.
+Course items are parts of the Course; Plural for Material, Test, Events and Survey as a group.
 Ex.
-"The Course items are 6 in total and are divided into 3 Materials, 2 Tests and 1 Survey".
+"The Course items are 7 in total and are divided into 3 Materials, 1 Event, 2 Tests, and 1 Survey".

 A course plan is a series of actions planned by an administrator with a Course and a timeline for completion.
 A course Plan has a user, groups attached, and a timeline and is combined with emails sent from KLMS with reminders that will activate the course/ courses.
 The admin can follow progress on a user level and on a group level.
 Users can produce a Course but not a Course Plan.